vanessa-pc/mark-fundamentals-proj--ts-hello-typescript/README.md

 ### Running the code

 Now, when you run the code with `yarn start:ts`, the code will give much more sensible output than our original buggy and strange JavaScript!

+## Exercise 3: Compiling our TypeScript code

+> 🎯 **Success criterion:** you can run a compiled JavaScript file, `build/index.js`, from your original TypeScript